Our concert, 'The Kestrel Road', will now be on Tuesday 25th January at 8pm in St Andrews Church, Caversham.

 Two unaccompanied works by female composers: Media Vita by Kerensa Briggs and Kyrie after Byrd by Roxanna Panufnik will be performed, as well a setting of James Agee’s poem, Sure on this Shining Night by Morten Lauridsen, already one of the classic choral works of this century.

-The concert will be approximately one hour without an interval and the choir invites you to stay for a drink afterwards.
+The concert will be approximately one hour without an interval.

 St Andrew's Church, Albert Road